 The electronic storage and backup systems provided by a DMS mean that all of your most sensitive files are safe even in the event of commercial disasters.
 Businesses of all sizes can be confident that preliminary security structures are in place to ensure they can recover safely when things don’t go to plan.

-The volume of documents that make their way through a business every day can be substantial.
-And the costs associated with those documents is even more significant.
+The volume of documents that traverse a business every day can be substantial--and the associated costs even more so.

 According to Meridian, it costs approximately $20 to file a document, $120 to find a misfiled document, and $220 to reproduce a lost document.
 With a search function integrated into your document management tool, these costs are largely mitigated, and the retrieval of documents is simple and fast.
-What’s more, you can be sure staff are retrieving the correct version of a document, as with a search facility, you can find documents related to a specific subject or iteration.
+What’s more, you can be sure staff are retrieving the correct version of a document as a search facility helps find documents related to a specific subject or iteration.

 How difficult is it for you to set up new structures with your current system?
-Using a DMS that has the ability to integrate with R&D tools supports your entire product development lifecycle.
-This is achieved by standardising product development structures, requirements and approvals, and removing silos between development teams.
+Using a DMS that can integrate with R&D tools will support your entire product development lifecycle--by standardising product development structures, requirements and approvals, and removing silos between development teams.